You are here

 Second language: Group 2, Language B

 All students study at least one language in addition to their mother tongue.
-The school currently offers English B HL, Danish B HL/SL, and Spanish ab initio SL as Group 2 languages.
+The school currently offers English B HL, Danish B HL/SL, and Spanish ab initio SL (beginners) as Group 2 languages.

 Danish as a second language